Floby/node-microauth2/README.md

 Microauth2 aims to provide easy to deploy tools to get started with securing an API with OAuth2 so you are out of excuses!

-It shouldn't take you more than a couple of hours to get your completely started
+It shouldn't take you more than a couple of hours to get you completely started

 It uses JWT under the hood in order to provide completely stateless and DB-free microservices.